Healthy Homes Assessment Tutira

 Tutira Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Tutira and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement to all Tutira and New Zealand rental houses where it’s reasonably practicable to install.

 From July 1st 2021

-• Private landlords and property managers have to make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.
+• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 Starting 1 July 2023